MQL (Marketing Qualified Lead)

 Definition and qualification criteria

 MQL qualification is based on a combination of explicit and implicit criteria.
-Explicit criteria relate to information provided by the lead: job title, company size, industry, stated budget.
+Explicit criteria concern information provided by the lead: job function, company size, industry, stated budget.
 Implicit criteria are inferred from behavior: pages visited, content downloaded, emails opened, event attendance.
-A lead-scoring system assigns points to each criterion, and the lead becomes an MQL when they reach the defined threshold.
-These criteria should reflect the characteristics of leads that have historically converted into customers.
+A lead scoring system assigns points to each criterion, and the lead becomes an MQL when it reaches the defined threshold.
+These criteria should reflect the characteristics of leads that have historically converted to customers.

 From MQL to SQL

 The transition from MQL to SQL (Sales Qualified Lead) represents a critical moment in the funnel.
 Once a lead reaches MQL status, it is handed off to SDRs or Account Executives for sales qualification.
-This qualification checks the BANT (Budget, Authority, Need, Timeline) or equivalent to confirm a real opportunity.
-A smooth handoff process, with clear SLAs for response times and precise qualification criteria, maximizes conversion rates.
+This qualification checks the BANT (Budget, Authority, Need, Timeline) or an equivalent framework to confirm a real opportunity.
+A smooth handoff process, with clear SLAs on contact timelines and precise qualification criteria, maximizes conversion rates.
 Leads not qualified by Sales are sent back to Marketing for further nurturing.

 MQL Performance Metrics

-The definition of an MQL often creates friction between Sales and Marketing.
-Marketing may be tempted to qualify leads generously to meet volume targets, while Sales prefers highly qualified leads.
-An SLA (Service Level Agreement) formalizes the agreement: qualification criteria, processing times, and a feedback loop.
+The definition of the MQL is often a point of friction between Sales and Marketing.
+Marketing may be tempted to qualify leads generously to hit volume targets, while Sales prefers ultra‑qualified leads.
+An SLA (Service Level Agreement) formalizes the agreement: qualification criteria, processing timeframes, and a feedback loop.
 Regular alignment meetings review MQL quality, reasons for disqualification, and necessary adjustments.
-This ongoing collaboration ensures the MQL definition remains relevant and beneficial to both teams.
+This ongoing collaboration ensures the MQL definition remains relevant and beneficial for both teams.

 Marketing automation plays a crucial role in generating MQLs.
 Nurturing workflows educate prospects, build trust, and drive gradual engagement.
 Content marketing provides the assets that trigger scoring.
 Marketing automation tracks interactions and updates scores in real time.
 Personalized email sequences based on behavior accelerate progression toward the MQL threshold.
 This automated orchestration enables handling large volumes of leads while maintaining a personalized approach.